Why Do We Get Brain Freeze? (The REAL Reason)

 How to Avoid Brain Freeze

-There is no surefire way to avoid brain freeze if you are eating especially cold foods.
-Even in cold weather, the presence of ice cream or other cold foods in your mouth may lead to a brain freeze.
-The only way to avoid it is to avoid these foods altogether – but who would want to stop eating ice cream or popsicles?
+There is no surefire way to avoid brain freeze if you eat especially cold foods.
+Even in cold weather, ice cream or other cold foods in your mouth may lead to a brain freeze.
+The only way to avoid it is to avoid these foods altogether - but who would want to stop eating ice cream or popsicles?

 How to Stop Brain Freeze